 A Complete Guide to Business Continuity

 Business continuity refers to the ability of a company to persevere through challenging times and potential threats.
 It means keeping critical business functions operating in the face of adversity.
 It is important to note from the outset that this differs from inherent resilience, elasticity, and can-do attitudes.
-These are, of course, important.
-But continuity is maintained through comprehensive business strategies, risk management procedures, and recovery plans, all of which add to a company’s resilience.
+These are, of course, important although continuity is maintained through comprehensive business strategies, risk management procedures and recovery plans, all of which add to a company’s resilience.
 In this article, we’ve compiled all you should know about business continuity and how best to create a plan to protect your business.

 What is a business continuity plan (BCP)?

 Let’s get the technical jargon out of the way.
 So the next time someone asks: “Do you have a BCP?”, you won’t have to quietly Google it at home.
 Your BCP is your business continuity plan.
 It’s a document that clarifies how your organisation will continue to operate in light of circumstances beyond your control.
 Things like fire, flood, cyber-attacks, natural disasters, and – yes – pandemics.
 It includes your disaster recovery plan, a full risk assessment, and a recovery time objective.
 Don’t worry – we’ll get to these.
 Each hypothetical scenario is thought through.
 So, if a disaster happens, there’s no need to run around like a headless chicken.
 You will have a detailed roadmap telling you what to do to facilitate continuous operation on a day-to-day basis and you can ensure as little downtime as possible.

 Step 1: Business Impact Analysis (BIA)